mandarini/m/README.md

 Open a browser on your mobile phone (preferably chrome of firefox for more sensors) and navigate to your locally IP address (the one we found before, running `ifconfig`), on port 4200.

-### You need, now, the desktop app!
+### You need, now, the web app for the laptop/desktop browser

-1. Download and run the nodejs websocket server:
+1. Download the app

 ```
 git clone git@github.com:mandarini/im.git